These are the best high-end ryokan in Kyoto, in rough order of preference. I’ve personally inspected all the places on this list.

 Cons: A bit large for some people’s taste.

-:: Check Availability, Pricing and Guest Reviews for Hatanaka at Agoda.com
+:: Check Availability, Pricing and Guest Reviews for Gion Hatanaka at Booking.com and Agoda.com

 Once you step into the secluded entryway, it’s like you’ve stepped into another world.
 The Seikoro is a classic ryokan with almost flamboyant decorative touches that recall art nouveau.
 All rooms look over lovely gardens and have fine wooden bathtubs.